-We enjoyed our pastel de nata with a side of espresso at a shop called Casa de Nata.
+Enjoy your pastel de nata with a side of espresso at a shop called Fabrica de Nata.
 The pastry was flaky and the custard oozed out of the tart with every bite.
-Sara said that the richness of the custard was due to the fact that it is made only using egg yolks.
+Apparently the richness of the custard was due to the fact that it is made only using egg yolks.
 So if I eat an egg-white omelet for breakfast, that should balance out eating a pastel de nata afterwards, fat-wise, right?
 That’s just science.

 2) Meat, cheese, and wine

 Another food you simply must try in Portugal is the ubiquitous meat and cheese platter.
 Hmm.
 Now that I look at the photo above, it doesn’t seem quite right.
 Let me fix something.